larrydodson/election_analysis/README.md

 ---
 ## 3. Results: Analysis of the Election Audit

   In Figure-2, below, we see the results of running the new automated Python script program on the available data for the three counties.
 The first view in the figure is for the Terminal Command Line Output.
 The second image is for the Text File Output.
-The code was succesful in the execution for both outputs, and the election's full requested results are shown.
+The code was successful in the execution for both outputs, and the election's full requested results are shown.

 | Python Code - Automated Output | **Terminal Command Line Output** | **Text File Output** |
 | :---:        |     :---:      |          :---: |